guesswhat91/leeryansolomon/_posts/2020-12-15-Thank-you-to-the-folks-who-inspired-me-to-create-this-website.md

 ---
 layout: post
-title:  "Appreciation"
+title:  "Thank you to the folks who inspired me to create this website"
 date:   2020-12-15
 ---

-Thank you to the people who inspired me to create this website.
+Thanking the people who inspired me to create this website.